openPMD/openPMD-viewer/README.md

 your local computer, please install `openPMD-viewer` first (see below), as well as `wget` (`pip install wget`).

+#### MPI Support

+`openPMD-viewer` includes support for parallel data reading using MPI, which depends on `mpi4py`.
+When running under MPI (detected automatically), the library will use distributed I/O to accelerate data reading for large datasets.

+**Important**: MPI support is only available for the `openpmd-api` backend.
+The `h5py` backend is serial-only and will always use the serial reader, even when running under MPI.

+**MPI Behavior**:
+- **Data distribution**: All ranks participate in distributed I/O, where each rank reads a portion of the data in parallel.
+After reading, all ranks receive the complete dataset (via MPI broadcast), ensuring all ranks have access to the full data.
+- **Plotting**: Only rank 0 performs plotting operations to avoid duplicate plots.
+All ranks participate in data reading, but visualization is restricted to rank 0.

+Tutorial notebooks demonstrating MPI usage are available:
+- `6_mpi_2d.ipynb`: Example demonstrating MPI parallel reading for 2D data
+- `7_mpi_3d.ipynb`: Example demonstrating MPI parallel reading for 3D data

+To use MPI support, ensure `mpi4py` is installed and run your Python script with `mpirun` (e.g., `mpirun -n 4 python script.py`).
+Note that you must use the `openpmd-api` backend (not `h5py`) to benefit from MPI parallel I/O.

 ### Notebook quick-starter

 If you wish to use the **interactive GUI**, the installation of